 Noel Streatfeild of course was a regular standby – being a post war baby I identified strongly with the children who had to earn their own livings, preferably on the stage, or at a pinch as a bluebell girl in a circus, or playing Mary in a film of The Secret Garden, and of course with my passion for orphans I identified completely with the real Mary Lennox, and Frances Hodgson Burnett’s Little Princess, Sarah Crewe, making her quite shocking sudden poverty and loneliness more bearable by imagining the worse fate of a prisoner in the Bastille.

-The real joy of those books, was the suggestion that by using your imagination, changing your outlook, you could change your life.
-So I would find it completely impossible to make a list of top ten books – what I was lucky enough to have was a magical library from the past, that grew and expanded as I grew up, and which was continually added to thanks to my mother’s own writing career and the work of her friends and contemporaries during another ‘golden age’ of children’s writing.
+The real joy of those books, was the suggestion that by using your imagination, changing your way of looking at the world, you could change your life.
+So I would find it completely impossible to make a list of top ten books – what I was lucky enough to have was a magical library from the past, which grew and expanded as I grew up, and which was continually added to, thanks to my mother’s own writing career and the work of her friends and contemporaries during another ‘golden age’ of children’s writing.